wf5w/hamtools/README.md

 **NOTE** for this to work, you must be in the **dialout** group

 1. do $ **id**
-2. if it doesn't show dialout, you must add yourself to the dialout group, and REBOOT.
+2. if it doesn't show dialout, you must add yourself to the dialout group, and REBOOT by doing the next 2 steps:

-3. to add yourself in the dialout group do $ **sudo usermod -aG dialout <your_user_name>**
+    a. to add yourself in the dialout group do $ **sudo usermod -aG dialout <your_user_name>**

-4. sudo reboot (or reboot by any other means).
+    b. sudo reboot (or reboot by any other means).

-Read the comments in the file for how to set up your radio:
+__Read the comments in the file for how to set up your radio__:

 For the FTX-1 it was simple:
 1. in CW Settings, set keying to DTR